leafiy/comfyui_psd_smart_object/README.md

 - **PSD Smart Object Inspector** – Lists each smart-object layer (name, id, bounding box, transform box).
 Use it to confirm the layer names you want to target.
-- **PSD Mockup Embedder** – Replaces one or more smart objects with the input image.
-The node renders the PSD without the target layers, warps the image using OpenCV, and outputs a ready-to-use RGBA tensor plus an auto-saved PNG.
+- **PSD Mockup Embedder** – Uploads PSD/PSB files directly from the node, replaces the selected smart objects with your image, resizes the result to any width (default 800 px), and emits the composited tensor plus an auto-saved PNG.
-- **PSD File Upload** – Includes the same “choose PSD to upload” button used in VideoHelperSuite, powered by the bundled frontend script.
-Click it (or drag files over the node) to push PSD/PSB files directly into `ComfyUI/input`.
 - Works with PSD/PSB files, multiple smart objects, and either ComfyUI `IMAGE` tensors or file paths.